Graduate and Postdoc Trainees

 Jennifer Hackney

 Jennifer HackneyJennifer’s postdoctoral research used the fruit fly (Drosophila melanogaster) as a model to examine endocrine-immune interactions during development.
 Specifically, her research focused on understanding the mechanism by which injury to specific tissues leads to a global delay in development (e.g. prolonged larval and pupal stages) characterized by decreased synthesis of the steroid hormone ecdysone.
 In addition, she examined how injury to adult females affects ovarian follicle development, an ecdysone dependent process.
-She is now an Assistant Professor at Arizona State University.
+She is now an Associate Professor in the School of Mathematical and Natural Sciences at Arizona State University.

 Tierney Lorenz

 Tierney LorenzTierney’s research examined the interactions among sex and sexuality, mental health, and physical health in women.
-Her predoctoral work included psychophysiological studies of antidepressant use, sympathetic nervous system activity and genital arousal, clinical trials of behavior and writing-based therapies to improve sexual wellbeing in women with mood disorders, and cross-sectional studies of frequency of sexual activity and immunologic markers in men and women with and without mood disorders.
-Her post-doctoral research examined how the presence or absence of sexual activity may influence immune response in healthy human females across the menstrual cycle.
-She is now following up this research, studying how sexual arousal influences immune response in women taking hormonal medications.
-Tierney is currently an Assistant Professor of Psychology and the Center for Brain, Biology, and Behavior at the University of Nebraska.
+Their predoctoral work included psychophysiological studies of antidepressant use, sympathetic nervous system activity and genital arousal, clinical trials of behavior and writing-based therapies to improve sexual wellbeing in women with mood disorders, and cross-sectional studies of frequency of sexual activity and immunologic markers in men and women with and without mood disorders.
+Tierney’s post-doctoral research examined how the presence or absence of sexual activity may influence immune response in healthy human females across the menstrual cycle.
+They are now following up this research, studying how sexual arousal influences immune response in women taking hormonal medications.
+Tierney is currently an Associate Professor of Psychology and the Center for Brain, Biology, and Behavior at the University of Nebraska.

 Kim Rosvall